mvanwinkleias/mv_automation_standards/doc/organizational_scheme/index.md

 Make sure you have a way of at least classifying tickets.
 Some tickets were just a log that something happened.
 Some cover continuing issues.
 Some might just be a TODO.

 I, personally, am not against having a large number of "Open" tickets.
+I:

-* I log the work in the tickets.
+* log the work in the tickets.
-* I put a link to the documentation in the ticket.
+* put a link to the documentation in the ticket.
-* I put a section, "Associated Tickets" in my documentation, and link the tickets there.
+* put a section, "Associated Tickets" in my documentation, and link the tickets there.

 * General queue
 * Group specific queues